Overview of Sample Writing Assignments

 In drawing from backwards design concepts, always think first about the concepts you ask students to work on in that final writing project of each sequence when developing your shorter assignments and writing goals.
 Further, this reflects the need for students to be writing often as a means to get ongoing feedback from you and from other members of the class via workshops.

-Additional writing assignments, both short and long, along with sample lesson plans are located on the LessonShare Canvas site.
+Additional writing assignments, both short and long, along with sample lesson plans are located on the LessonShare Canvas site and the E100 BOX site.
+You can find the GoogleDrive folder housing the following assignments here.

 Sequence 1 Sample Writing Assignments